DioryMe/diograph-cli/README.md

 - NOT IMPLEMENTED YET!
 - set given connection in focus

+connection remove <connectionAddress>
+- NOT IMPLEMENTED YET!
+- deletes all the information about the connection
+- connection doesn't have destroy as it is either
+  - part of the room (=diory contents) or
+  - something we shouldn't touch (=user's personal photos)

 diory query --all
 - NOT IMPLEMENTED YET!
 - show all diories in room in focus